kkorte/ecommerce/readme.md

 <a href="https://packagist.org/packages/hideyo/ecommerce-backend"><img src="https://poser.pugx.org/hideyo/ecommerce-backend/d/total.svg" alt="Total Downloads"></a>
 <a href="https://packagist.org/packages/hideyo/ecommerce-backend"><img src="https://poser.pugx.org/hideyo/ecommerce-backend/license.svg" alt="License"></a>
 # Hideyo e-commerce backend
 Hideyo is an open-source e-commerce solution built in Laravel.
-This backend package includes a backend system.
 Contact us at info@hideyo.io for questions or enterprise solutions.

 It's still beta.
 The code is not yet optimal and clean.
 In the next month we will improve it.

 Author: Matthijs Neijenhuijs

-## Hideyo backend requirements

-For now: <a href="https://www.elastic.co/">Elasticsearch</a>, <a href="https://www.npmjs.com/">npm</a>, <a href="https://bower.io/">Bower</a> and <a href="http://gulpjs.com/">gulp.js</a>.

 ## System Requirements